 4) How did you become involved with this breed?

 5) How many years have you been involved with this breed?

 7) How many years have you been breeding Manchester Terriers?

 8) How many litters do you produce or co-produce per year of any breed on your or your co-breeder's premises?

 9) How many dogs (adults and puppies) reside with you?
 How many puppies/litters do you currently have?
 (VERY IMPORTANT QUESTION!)

 10) How many stud dogs/brood bitches do you have on your premises?
 (VERY IMPORTANT QUESTION)

 11) Are all of your dogs (standard or toy variety) vWD tested?
+Do you perform all of the OFA's Breed Recommended Health Tests?
 (IMPORTANT QUESTION)